Arpita-deb/LinkedIn-Analytics/README.md

 * My followers grew by 805%, nearly eight times more than the previous year.
 * Even though I mostly post on Tuesdays, people engage more on Fridays.
 * My LinkedIn activity spiked between May and July, during my virtual internship when I shared four complete data analysis projects with detailed reports.
-* Finally, using Power BI, I’ve transformed my LinkedIn analytics into a powerful, easy-to-use dashboard.

 ## Key takeaways:
 Now that I know which types of posts are most engaging, I can create more valuable content, using visuals and project work to experiment with data analysis tools and explain them through simple posts and articles.